IBM/db2sock-ibmi/toolkit-parser-json/README.md

 The parsers are dynamically loaded via SQL400Json or SQL400Xml interfaces.
 Default parser is provided (toolkit-parser-json, toolkit-parser-xml).
-An environment variable allows any override fo a parser your own.
+An environment variable allows any override any parser of your own (json, xml, csv, etc.).

 ```
 > export DB2JSONPARSER32 libjson400.a(shr.o)